-Our goal is to provide you with an education on the physiology of your specific health concern, screening to try to uncover the potential “root cause” of your problem, and a protocol to help restore your normal physiology.
+Our goal is to provide you with an education on the physiology of your specific health concern, screening to try to uncover the potential “root cause” of your problem, and create an individualized protocol (including diet, lifestyle, and possibly supplements) to help restore your normal physiology.
 We know that we have done our job if you have the tools that you need to take control of your health.

 A health assessment begins with a free 15 minute phone consultation to determine if we can be of assistance with your health concerns.
 After completion of our documentation and review of your test data, we will schedule an initial consultation to determine the best course of action to try to uncover the root cause of these issues.

 Determination of blood sugar and adrenal dysregulation.
-Our blood sugar is one of the most important drivers of the endocrine system (and visa versa) and may effect everything from blood pressure to our sex hormones!
+Our blood sugar and stress are two of the most important drivers of the endocrine system (and visa versa) and may effect everything from blood pressure to our sex hormones!

 Determination if markers of oxygenation dysfunction may be present.
 Without oxygen are bodies can’t function which makes by iron binding/transport/storage and red blood cell quality extremely important.